The Farm (Tennessee): Origins

 The Farm was established after Stephen Gaskin and friends led a caravan of 60 buses, vans, and trucks from San Francisco on a four-month speaking tour across the US.
 Along the way, they became a community, lacking only land to put down roots.
 After returning to California, the decision was made to buy land together.
 Combining all their resources would finance purchase of only about fifty acres in California.
-Another month on the road brought the group back to Tennessee, where they checked out various places that might be suitable to settle.
+Another month on the road brought the group back to Tennessee, where they checked out various locales that might be suitable to settle.
 They decided on property in Lewis County, about seventy miles south of Nashville.
 After buying 1,064 acres (4.1 km^{2}) for $70 per acre, the group began building its community in the woods alongside the network of crude logging roads that followed its ridgelines.
 Shortly thereafter, an adjoining 750 acres (3.0 km^{2}) were purchased for $100 per acre.

 From its founding in the 1970s, Farm members took vows of poverty and owned no personal possessions other than clothing and tools, though this restriction loosened as time passed.
 During that time, Farm members did not use artificial birth control, alcohol, tobacco, or animal products.
 Many of the early buildings on the Farm were unconventional, ranging from converted school buses to modified 16 x 32 army tents.
 Over time, larger homes were constructed, each providing shelter for multiple families and single people, often with up to 40 people under one roof.
 Visitors were also housed in a two-story tent made by sewing two army tents together.